PhMajerus/FIGfonts/README.md

 ## phm-vga
 ![phm-vga](images/phm-vga.png)

-This font uses Unicode 16.0 octants characters to recreate the original IBM VGA character set for 80 columns × 25 lines mode as a large font.
+This font uses Unicode 16.0 octant characters to recreate the original IBM VGA character set for 80 columns × 25 lines mode as a large font.
-The characters are 8×16 pseudo-pixels, rendered as 4×4 octants characters.
+The characters are 8×16 pseudo-pixels, rendered as 4×4 octant characters.
 It uses four rows and supports codepage 437.
 For most uses, the [phm-dos](#phm-dos) font is better, as it is almost identical but supports many more codepages and is based on the MS-DOS CPI software fonts.

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octant characters.